genericSpecimen/blog_it/README.md

 - [x] Write basic tests
 - [x] Improve the user interface a bit
 - [x] Allow users to create their own accounts
+- [ ] Allow users to create their own blog posts